 Where a ZIP code contains more than one climate region, local jurisdictions may, at their discretion, designate a single climate zone within the ZIP code as applying to the entire ZIP code.
-The Executive Director will publish a list of California cities, ZIP codes, and counties with climate zone designations for each ZIP code as an aid to local officials.
-New ZIP codes listing approved by the Executive Director will be published as addenda to this list, and may consist of additional rows or columns to existing tables.

 JA2.2 California Design Location Data

 The data contained in the following table was obtained through a joint effort by the Southern California Chapter and the Golden Gate Chapter of ASHRAE.
 It is reprinted here with the written permission of Southern California Chapter ASHRAE, Inc. The values for 1.0 percent drybulb and 1.0 percent mean coincident wetbulb (MCWB) are interpolated.1